 Within 10 days, Henry had taken his 3rd wife, Jane Seymour for whom we have no birthdate.
 As it turned out the timing of this marriage was a another mistake.
 It meant that the Mars / Saturn conjunction that did for Anne was still in operation casting its unfortunate rays of the marriage to Jane as well.

 Again we have an opposition involving the Moon and Aries / Libra and the 7th house.
-Catherine’s birth chart and Anne’s marriage chart had the same features although the opposition to the Moon was made up of Jupiter and Neptune rather than Mars or Pluto.
+Catherine’s birth chart and Jane’s marriage chart had the same features although the opposition to the Moon was made up of Jupiter and Neptune rather than Mars or Pluto.
 This took away the conflicting nature of the other two queens marriages.

 Jane Seymour lasted not much more than a year.
 Jane gave birth to a son, the future Edward VI.
 The birth was difficult, and the queen died in October 1537 from an infection and was buried in Windsor.

 Henry wanted to marry once again to ensure the succession.
 Cromwell, suggested Anne of Cleves, who was seen as an important ally in case of a Roman Catholic attack on England, and urged by the complimentary description of Anne given by his courtiers, the king agreed to marry her.

 Of course it goes without saying that Anne also had the Moon in Aries in opposition to planets in Libra, in this case the Sun, Mars and Mercury.
 It was also inevitable that Anne would have a Mars / Saturn aspect, this time a sextile.

 So Henry’s 4th marriage was destined not to last very long although the easier sextile aspect meant that it was annulled with Anne’s agreement.

 But just in case there was to be any astrological doubt that Anne was destined not to be queen for long, Henry married her during another Mars / Saturn conjunction.